 An insurance policy is a written contract between the insured and the insurance company.
 The protection provided by the policy typically represents a significant part of an individual's overall risk management program.
 Thus, it's important for an insured individual to read and understand key policy provisions such as the following.

 - What perils are covered in the policy?
-A basic policy may not provide as much protection as is necessary.
+It depends on the policy.
+A basic policy may not provide as much protection as you would need.